A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Introduction

 \section{Introduction}

 Partial differential equations (PDEs) arise in many scientific branches.
-In some PDE problems, the partial differential operator can be derived from a functional.
-In these cases, the solutions of the nonlinear PDE problem can be recognized as critical points of the functional \cite{Evansbook}.
+In some cases problems, the PDE can be derived from a functional associated to a variational problem.
+In these cases, the solutions of the PDE problem can be recognized as critical points of the functional \cite{Evansbook}.
 This forms the foundation of the calculus of variations \cite{Charles}-\cite{Rindler}, and its solutions involve the well-known Euler-Lagrange equations, which allow for a transition to the PDE approach.
 This approach is frequently found in physics \cite{Moore}.
 In fact, there are many versions of this approach depending on the different fields of physics (classical mechanics \cite{Goldstein},\cite{Marsden}; quantum mechanics \cite{Feynman},\cite{Kleinert}; particle physics \cite{FeynmanHibbs},\cite{Schwartz}; general relativity \cite{Foster},\cite{Carroll}, etc.).
 These versions of the approach are known as Action Principles and constitute the core of the different fields of physics.
-An Action Principle starts with an energy function (scalar function) called a Lagrangian, which describes the physical system.
-The accumulated value of this energy function between two states of the system is called the action.
+An Action Principle starts with a scalar function called a Lagrangian, which describes the physical system.
+The accumulated value of this Lagrangian function between two states of the system is called the action.
 The Action Principles assume that, among all possibilities, the actual evolution of the physical system produces a critical point of the action.